Resources To Use in the Classroom

 Once accused, the student will be contacted to appear before the committee to share his/her perspective and to answer questions regarding the case.

 Within seven days of the review, the committee will make a recommendation that is communicated to the student, the faculty, the department chair and to the Dean of Student Affairs in an official letter.

 The following recommendation(s) may be imposed by the Academic Integrity Committee:

 - Intellectual Dishonesty Project

 - Loss of privileges or exclusion from academic activity or program

 Upon their recommendations, formal conduct sanctions up to and including dismissal from the College may be imposed by the College Code of Conduct Committee.

 All students can appeal the decision of the Academic Integrity Committee in writing to the Chair of Liberal Arts and Sciences within seven days of the delivery of the letter.

-    Additional recommendations may be made at the discretion of the Committee and with the approval of the Associate Provost and the Dean of Student Affairs.
+Additional recommendations may be made at the discretion of the Committee and with the approval of the Associate Provost and the Assistant Dean of Student Affairs.